donnmaldonado/tech-layoffs-report/README.md

 Report
 ---
-* Overview: The first page of the report paints a broad picture of tech layoff metrics such as industries, employees, and companies affected.
+1. Overview: Paints a broad picture of tech layoff metrics such as industries, employees, and companies affected.
-* Top 5 Companies Affected: The second page of the report dives deeper into the companies responsible for the most employees laid off.
+2. Top 5 Companies Affected: Dives deeper into the companies responsible for the most employees laid off.
-* Locations most Affected: The third page of the report aims at given geographical context behind the layoffs and allows the viewer to easily look at metrics for the 5 most affected cities in the US.
+3. Locations most Affected: Aims at given geographical context behind the layoffs and allows the viewer to easily look at metrics for the 5 most affected cities in the US.

 Design
 ---